reimagined/hacker-news-resolve/README.md

 export default [user, story]
 ```

-Add all event names to the server config.
+Add all the event names to the server config.

 ```js
 // import list